domcermak/neural_style_transfer/README.md

 ### How many users can connect to the Interactive Neural Style Transfer application through the Upload application?

 This depends a lot on the subscription tier of ngrok.
-The [free tier](https://ngrok.com/pricing) of ngrok allows up to 40 unique connections per minute.
+The free tier of ngrok allows up to 40 unique connections per minute.

+If you use a different solution for port publishing than ngrok, refer to the developer of the solution.

 ### How many Presentation application sessions can be opened at once in different browser windows?